ONSBigData/RSS-2018/README.md

 The slides are available here; https://onsbigdata.github.io/RSS-2018/#/

 ### Comments
 The presentation mostly concentrates on models predicting GDP from daily traffic flow data.
-It finds that while it is possible to replicate the approach carried out by other National Statisitics Institutes (references in presentation), this approach does not work with a longer time series that includes the 2007/8 finacial crisis and subsequent recession in the UK.
+It finds that while it is possible to replicate the approach carried out by other National Statistics Institutes (references in presentation), this approach does not work with a longer time series that includes the 2007/8 financial crisis and subsequent recession in the UK.

 ### Contact
 Please email edward.rowland@ons.gov.uk if you have any questions or comments.